Best Time to Visit Seoul: When to Go & Weather Guide

 When is autumn in Seoul?

-Autumn in Seoul is from September until November.
+Autumn in Seoul is from September to November.

 What to expect in autumn

-With the hot & rainy days of summer in the rearview mirror, autumn presents itself as perhaps, the best season to visit Seoul.
+With the hot & rainy days of summer in the rearview mirror, autumn presents itself as a great season to visit Seoul.
 Average temperatures are still warm to mild, and it’s one of the driest times of the year in the capital.
-And who could forget the biggest perk of autumn?
-Under a blazing backdrop of fall colours, the capital of South Korea is at its most stunning!
+And who could forget the biggest perk of autumn: Under a blazing backdrop of fall colours, the capital of South Korea is at its most stunning.

 What to wear in autumn